 International Family Law - Child Abduction (Hague Convention)

-International parental child abduction happens when one parent takes their child from its home country without the other parent or the court providing consent.
+International parental child abduction happens when one parent takes their child from their home country without the consent of the other parent or the court.

 “The states signatory to the convention are firmly convinced that the interests of children are of paramount importance in matters relating to their custody, desiring to protect children internationally from the harmful effects of their wrongful removal or retention and to establish procedures to ensure their prompt return to the State of their habitual residence, as well as to secure protection for rights of access.”

 The Australian Central Authority, within the Attorney-General’s Department, is responsible for administering the Hague Convention.
 It provides a lawful procedure for seeking the return of abducted children to their home country.
 It also provides services to obtain contact or access to children overseas.